The bench press is probably the most overused exercise by people struggling with pectus excavatum.

 I love the dumbbell lifter that allows you to pick up the weight for yourself without having to do all the extra work; that will be ideal, and you can grow powerful with that.
 I’ve seen Juji Mufu use this setup in his home gym, and it looks so cool.

 Stop Using Heavy Dumbbells

-If the dumbbells become too heavy for you to lift them in a bench press initial position, to the point where you need a partner to assist you in raising the dumbbells for you, you should lighten the weights.
+If the dumbbells become too heavy for you to lift in a bench press initial position, to the point where you need a partner to assist you in raising the dumbbells for you, you should lighten the weights.